Last updated: May 3rd, 2023

 When it comes to attractions and activities, St. Croix and St. John are on equal footing.
 Both islands provide a host of opportunities for outdoor fun, including parasailing, boating, jet skiing, and ziplining, with incredible views.

 If you prefer your activities and attractions to center around the natural beauty of the area, St. John is a great choice.
 The Virgin Islands National Park includes plenty of options for fishing, boating, hiking, and snorkeling.
-You can easily access these activities and several beaches or pay for guided tours from local experts.
+You can easily access these activities and several beaches or pay for guided tours in St. John from local experts.

 For those who enjoy spending time in a modern island town setting, St. Croix provides some of the hustle and bustle of a small American city in the middle of an island oasis.
 Still, you’re never far from water activities or a scenic hike.
 Plus, you can try some fantastic food tours for local cuisine and delights.